todayisnow/AWS/ec2.md

 - Reserved Instances offer significant cost savings compared to On-Demand Instances by providing a discounted hourly rate in exchange for a one- or three-year commitment.
 - Reserved Instances require an upfront payment or a lower upfront payment with a higher hourly rate.
 - This pricing model is ideal for applications with steady-state or predictable workloads, providing cost savings over the long term.
+- Standard RIs: Can only modify the size but not the family type and can save up to 75% of the price
+- Convertible RIs: Can only modify or exchange with other convertible RIs and can save up to 54% of the price

 ## Savings Plans